-$$I{OCP} = \frac{6 \cdot R{SET} \cdot N}{DCR \cdot R{IOUT} \cdot 400}$$ (EQ.
-24)
+$$R{OCSET} = \frac{I{MAX} \cdot R{COMP} \cdot DCR}{100 \mu A \cdot R{S}}$$ (EQ.
+20)

-Once the output current exceeds the overcurrent trip level, $V{IOUT}$ will exceed $V{OCP}$ and a comparator will trigger the converter to begin overcurrent protection procedures.
+Once the output current exceeds the overcurrent trip level, V{DROOP} will exceed V{OCSET} , and a comparator will trigger the converter to begin overcurrent protection procedures.

 At the beginning of an overcurrent shutdown, the controller turns off both upper and lower MOSFETs and lowers PGOOD.
-The controller will then immediately attempt to soft-start.
+The controller will then immediately attempt to soft-start (which includes the 1.1ms delay of either t{d1} or t{dA}).
 If the overcurrent fault remains, the trip-retry cycles will continue until either the controller is disabled or the fault is cleared.
-If five overcurrent events occur without successfully completing soft-start, the controller will latch off after the fifth try and must be reset by toggling EN before a soft-start can be reinitiated.
+But if five overcurrent events occur without successfully completing soft-start, the controller will latch off after the fifth try and must be reset by toggling EN before a soft-start can be reinitiated.
 Note that the energy delivered during trip-retry cycling is much less than during full-load operation, so there is no thermal hazard.
+Figure 15 shows an example.

-FIGURE 17.
+FIGURE 15.
 OVERCURRENT BEHAVIOR IN HICCUP MODE